-In his home, Bashiri helps by carrying water, gathering firewood and buying or selling in the market.
-He lives with his father and his mother.
+Bashiri lives with his father and his mother.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
+Bashiri works at home carrying water, gathering firewood and buying or selling in the market.
 There are 3 children in the family.

-As part of Compassion's ministry, Bashiri participates in church activities, Bible class and choir.
-He is also in high school where his performance is average.
-Soccer, volleyball and singing are his favorite activities.
+For fun, Bashiri enjoys soccer, volleyball and singing.
+He attends church activities, Bible class and choir regularly and is in high school where his performance is average.

-Please remember Bashiri in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Bashiri to receive the assistance he needs to develop his potential.
+Please pray for him.

 Bashiri lives on the plains of Kirongero Community, home to approximately 1,700 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatched roofs.
 The primary ethnic groups are Samya and Basoga and the most commonly spoken languages are Lusoga and Samia.